SPANDigital/presidium-js/README.md

 ### Usage

-After installation you can use `git cz` and run through the options and it will build your commit message.
+After installation you can use `git cz` and run through the options, it will build your commit message.
 For example:

 ```
 ?
 Select the type of change that you're committing: refactor: A code change that neither fixes a bug nor adds a feature (formatting, performance improvement, etc)